eProsima-Private/AML-Tools/docs/rst/amldashboard/specification/implementation.rst

 This stage combines:

-- **Frontend**: Implemented in JavaScript, it includes the Marcelle interface (:term:`GUI`) where users interact with the system to collect and label gesture input data.
+- **Frontend**: Implemented in JavaScript, it includes the Marcelle interface (:term:`GUI`) where users interact with the system to collect training data.
 - **Backend**: Developed in Python, it processes the collected data and prepares it for model training.

 .. _amldashboard_aml_training_server: